How to Leave New Jersey Residency: Complete 2026 Exit Guide

 Why the 183-Day Rule Matters

 The 183-day rule is a trap for partial-year residents.
-Here's how it works:
+Here is how it works:

-Key takeaway: If you maintain a permanent place of abode in New Jersey, stay under 183 days per year or you'll be taxed as a full resident.
+Key takeaway: If you maintain a permanent place of abode in New Jersey, stay under 183 days per year or you will be taxed as a full resident on your worldwide income.

 New Jersey Domicile Factors: What the Auditors Look For